⚠Only semi-active because of a busy period in my studies⚠

 http://www.eki.ee/dict/sys/index.cgi Estonian thesaurus

 An Estonian male who has been living in Finland for 15 years.
 My Finnish proficiency is C2, or native-like proficiency.
-Of course, I will probably never reach the same level of knowledge of small nuances and stylistic meaning that a Finnish-born speaker has, but I'm working on that all the time.
+Of course, I will probably never reach the same level of knowledge of small nuances and stylistic meanings that a Finnish-born speaker has, but I'm working on that all the time.

 I originally created my first account on 23rd April 2016 – I consider this my anniversary – called Translationist, which I then renamed to Pääsuke, or 'Swallow'.
 I left LT, that is, removed my account, on 3rd May, 2018 because I was having a difficult period in life, but re-created my account on the same day.
 On my old account I had around 360 translations.

 I like punk, rock, indie, EDM (mostly chillstep) and all the random songs that I stumble upon and think sound good.
 Did I mention I like Irish songs?
 Well, I do.